Tuesday, March 8, 2022

 There was no legal maneuvering or paperwork filed when Yeltsin’s Russia government representative sat down in the Security Council seat vacated by the Soviet Union.
 And that oversight has been ignored for 30 years.

 So what?
 Well, what if the member countries of the U.N. were to decide it is in their best interests to declare that Russia should not have permanent veto power on the Security Council?
-For the first time in its existence, the United Nations might find that it has “teeth”.
+Alternatively, they could take action that eliminates the veto entirely.
+If that happens, for the first time in its existence, the United Nations might find that it has “teeth”.
 It could take action, especially military action, without its every potential move being vetoed.

 That would be significant to Christians.
 Serious Bible students see the U.N. as the fulfillment of the scarlet-colored beast described in Revelation chapter 17.
 Verse 13 of that chapter foretells that the member nations will “give their power and authority to the wild beast” for a short time right before the end of this system.